Norway vs Sweden: Which Scandinavian country should you visit?

 Cuisine

-As neighbouring countries with strong historical ties, there are many similarities between Swedish and Norwegian cuisine.
-There’s a focus on hearty dishes made with root vegetables, oily fish and meat.
-They also share a tradition of preserving food using smoking, pickling and fermenting techniques; this was historically a way to ensure families had enough food to survive the harsh winters.
+As neighbouring countries with strong historical and cultural ties, Norway and Sweden have a lot in common at the dinner table.
+Both cuisines are hearty and comforting, with a focus on root vegetables, oily fish and meat.
+They also share a tradition of preserving food through smoking, pickling and fermenting – a necessity before modern refrigeration.

 Norwegian sour cream porridge